 My knowledge of bipolar depression symptoms has been gained the hard way.

-Bipolar depression is the “depressive” half of what we used to call “manic-depressive illness”.
+Bipolar depression is defined as the “depressive” half of what we used to call “manic-depressive illness”.

-Bipolar depression is different from “ordinary” or unipolar depression and the treatment is also different.
+It is different from “ordinary” or unipolar depression.
+The treatment is also different.
 Bipolar depression symptoms require very specific, targeted bipolar depression treatments.

-And how about the less known symptoms of bipolar depression such as problems with cognitive functions?
+And how about the lesser known symptoms of bipolar depression such as problems with cognitive functions?